GPU-Accelerated Databases: Addressing FRTB and Other Performance-at-Scale Challenges in Financial Services

 Financial Services companies have a growing need for performance-at-scale access to very large datasets (e.g. for FRTB reporting and analysis).
-In support of this trend, Citihub Consulting has completed some initial baselining and comparative analysis of GPU Accelerated database solutions, to determine the maturity and performance potential of these tools.
+In support of this trend, Citihub Digital has completed some initial baselining and comparative analysis of GPU Accelerated database solutions, to determine the maturity and performance potential of these tools.

 Graphics Processing Units (GPUs) began life as dedicated chips in gaming PCs and consoles, but their ability to offload and parallelise computational activities from CPUs was soon hijacked by research and analytics teams, eager to repurpose existing compute grids used to run Monte Carlo simulations in industries such as financial services and energy.
 More recently, the role of GPUs has extended further into the database space, offering the potential to massively parallelise database jobs when run on dedicated GPU hardware.

 The business challenge.
 Capital Markets trading firms today have both ‘interactive data’ and ‘Big Data’ challenges around market risk reporting, compounded by regulatory drivers that are creating a compelling need for a unified, rich and near real-time risk data set for the front office, which must be easy to query.
 In many firms, this type of unified risk reporting is currently constrained as datasets are distributed across collections of asset-class aligned systems, that typically only refresh once per day.

 Interactive data challenges represent the ability to capture, process and report changes at scale and in near real-time – e.g. capturing live updates with ticking market data or intra-day limit monitoring.